 Butter Pecan

 A rich twist on an already indulgent classic – sweet cream is filled with buttery roasted pecans.
 It’s sweet.
 It’s buttery.
-And, it’ll keep you coming back for more.
+And it’ll keep you coming back for more.

 Dulce De Leche

-An exotic-sounding name, right?
+A great name, right?
 Don’t let this caramel-based ice cream fool you – it’s simple yet mighty.
 This flavor is a must-have for anyone who loves caramel.
 In addition, thanks to the increasing popularity of caramel-based flavors, this is one you’re likely to see on “best of” lists for many years to come.

 Green Tea

 Green Tea ice cream may have its place in ice cream shops around the world, but it’s not a common flavor in the US.
 This Häagen-Dazs flavor is not your average cup of green tea in frozen treat form.
-It’s a delightfully delicious balance of sweet, light, and fresh to provide a more guilt-free choice from the brand that excels at delivering near sinful decadence.
+It’s a delightfully delicious balance of sweet, light, and fresh to provide a more guilt-free choice from the brand that excels at delivering near-sinful decadence.

 White Chocolate Raspberry Truffle